zama-ai/bounty-program/README.md

 <details>
 <summary>I have more questions, where can I contact the Zama team?</summary>
 <br>
-You can either write us at: bounty@zama.ai or ping us on the Zama libraries channels on the FHE.org discord [here](https://discord.fhe.org).
+You can either write us at: bounty@zama.ai or ping us on the Zama libraries channels on the FHE.org discord <a href="https://discord.fhe.org">here</a>.
 </details>
 <br/>